 The original birth certificate is available upon court order to the adoptee or if deceased, the adoptee's descendants, or the adoptive parent.

-In the two years since the law changed, more than 850 OBCs have been released to adoptees.
-Of the limited number of birth parents completing Contact Preference Forms, most request contact.
+Access legislation was enacted on January 1, 2009, allowing adults, age 18 and older, to get their original birth certificates.
+Since that date, more than 1,280 OBCs have been released to adoptees.
+Of the limited number of birth parents completing Contact Preference Forms, only eight have requested no contact.

 Please visit: www.obcforme.org

-Advocates are working with their sponsor on HB 22, and SB 165, currently in the Maryland legislature, 2013 session.
-This bill includes release of the original birth certificate to adoptees at age 18, and the amended birth certificate to birth parents at age 18, upon request.
-Advocates have asked for a contact preference option to be included.
-This bill specifically covers adoptees and birth parents from 1947, when records were closed, until 2000.
-However, there is talk of changing the bill to cover 1947 and forward.
-There is a contact veto provision in the law (listed below for adoptions finalized from 2000 forward, and the current bill asks for its removal.
+HB 22 and SB 165 were introduced in the 2013 session.
+The bills included release of the original birth certificate to adoptees at age 18, and the amended birth certificate to birthparents, upon request, when the adoptee reaches age 18.
+Advocates asked for a contact preference option to be included.
+This bill specifically covers adoptees and birthparents from 1947, when records were closed, until 2000.

 Adoptees born after 2007 may obtain their OBC on and after reaching 18 years of age.
 Access to those born between July 17, 1974 and January 1, 2008, will be denied unless a probate court finds that the adoption record contains evidence of a birth parent's willingness to provide information about her or his identity to the adoptee.